Skip to main content

 Chapel Hill

 Strasser is Director of Special Programs for Tennessee Farm Bureau Federation, a role in which he focuses on helping farmers through education and leadership development.
 Born and raised in a dairy farming family, Strasser and his wife are raising their family on the same farm.
 He partners with neighboring farmers who produce row crops, hay and livestock on portions of his land.
 Strasser obtained a Bachelor of Science Degree in Agriculture Education from the University of Tennessee at Martin.
-He currently serves as Vice President on the Tennessee Council of Cooperatives Board, Chairman of the Board for Chesterton Academy of the Incarnation, and the State Coordinator for Tennessee Young Farmers and Ranchers.
+He currently serves as Vice President on the Tennessee Council of Cooperatives Board, Chairman of the Board for Chesterton Academy of the Incarnation and the State Coordinator for Tennessee Young Farmers and Ranchers.